 U.S. citizens in California may sponsor their foreign fiancé(e)s to come to the U.S. on a fiancé/ fiancée visa.
 These visas are also called K-1 visas.

-In this article, our California immigration lawyers answer frequently-asked-question about fiancé(e) visa in California, including eligibility, application processes, time frames, and fees.
+In this article, our California immigration lawyers answer frequently-asked-questions about fiancé(e) visas in California, including eligibility, application processes, time frames, and fees.
 Click on a topic to jump directly to that section:

 - 1. Can I get a K-1 visa in California?

 - 2. How do I apply for a K-1 visa?

 - 3. How long does it take to get a K-1 visa?

 - 4. When do I have to get married on a K-1 visa in California?

 - 5. How much does it cost to get a K-1 visa?

 - 6. Can children of a foreign fiancé(e)s come to the U.S.?